reimagined/resolve/docs/basics/frontend.md

 # Optimistic Commands

-If a component is connected to a reSolve ReadModel, you can enhance its responsiveness by providing it with **optimistic UI update** functionality.
+If a component is connected to a reSolve ReadModel, you can enhance its responsiveness by providing it with **optimistic UI updating** functionality.
 With this approach, a component applies model changes on the client side before synchronizing them with the server via an aggregate command.

 Use the following steps to implement the optimistic update functionality: